 Ezekiel 3:7 (ESV)

-But the house of Israel will not be willing to listen to you, for they are not willing to listen to me: because all the house of Israel have a hard forehead [physical] and a stubborn heart [spiritual]. [forehead: probably referring to a specific part of the brain]
+But the house of Israel will not be willing to listen to you, for they are not willing to listen to me: because all the house of Israel have a hard forehead [physical] and a stubborn heart [spiritual]. [forehead: probably referring to the specific part of the brain where the will is actually located]

 In our brains the "frontal lobe" is the part of the brain just behind our forehead.
 Among other things, this area has been scientifically proven to be associated with choosing between good and bad actions.
 The "hard forehead" in Ezekiel 3:7 most likely refers to the mind/brain-emotions-will continually making choices contrary to the will of God.
 Constantly making the same bad decisions over and over again turns it into a "bad habit"/"toxic memory" because the habit is really just a very solid ("hard") long term memory stored in our brains.
 Memories are actually stored in physical proteins manufactured within our brains.
 Here is an example of a good "hard forehead":